ch-iv/montage/README.md

 # Montage
-This is a small program that can present C code with syntax highlighting.
+Montage is a small program that can present C code with syntax highlighting.

 ### Usage
 To display a file: